mohammadshahidbeigh/moviepitch/README.md

 ## Dependencies
 This project relies on the following technologies and libraries:

-OpenAI text-davinci-003 : The powerful language model used to generate movie responses.
+-- OpenAI text-davinci-003: The powerful text-based model used to generate movie responses.

-OpenAI JavaScript API: A JavaScript library for interacting with the OpenAI API.
-Acknowledgments
+-- Acknowledgments
 This project was inspired by the capabilities of the text-davinci-003 model developed by OpenAI.
 Special thanks to the OpenAI team for their efforts in pushing the boundaries of natural language processing.

 Happy Coding!